Larry Rice (musician): Solo recordings

 In 1975, Rice recorded his first solo album Mr. Poverty on the King Bluegrass label.
 Starting in 1979, Rice retired from music for several years.
 Rice's next solo album Hurricanes and Daydreams (1985) was followed by Time Machine (1987).

 Recorded in 1989 and released in 1990, Artesia found Rice helped out instrumentally by Rickie Simpkins (vocals, fiddle), Clay Jones, Tony Rice, Wyatt Rice (guitar), Steve Wilson (resonator guitar), Sammy Shelor (banjo), Jon Carroll (piano), Ronnie Simpkins (bass), and Robbie Magruder (drums).
 Mary Chapin Carpenter was guest vocalist.

 Notions and Novelties was released in 1996, featuring Gabe Valla and Tony Rice (guitar), James Tucker and Frank Poindexter (resonator guitar), Mark Johnson and Wynn Osborne (banjo), Rickie Simpkins (fiddle), and Tracy Collins (piano, drums).

 Rice, Rice, Hillman and Pedersen

 In 1989, Rice recorded the album The Rice Brothers for Rounder Records with his three brothers Tony, Ron, and Wyatt.
 They followed up with The Rice Brothers 2 in 1994.

 In the 1990s, Rice recorded and performed with his brother Tony, Chris Hillman, and Herb Pedersen as Rice, Rice, Hillman and Pedersen.

 Later career

 Rice released his final solo album Clouds Over Carolina in 2005.
 Joining him were Ronnie Simpkins (bass), Jeff Parker (background vocals); Tony Rice and Wyatt Rice (guitar), Frank Poindexter (resonator guitar); Sammy Shelor (banjo), and Rickie Simpkins (fiddle).

-In 2006, Rice died from mesothelioma cancer.
+Rice died from mesothelioma cancer in Inverness, Florida, on May 13, 2006, at the age of 57.

 In 2014, Rebel Records released the 16-track retrospective album If You Only Knew: The Best of Larry Rice.